Manish-c09p/Basic-HTML-CSS-project/README.md

 # Step 3 — Open the Project in Browser
 Open the 'index.html' file in your browser to view the webpage.

-Live Demo 🌐

-Basic HTML & CSS Project

-Learning Outcomes 📘

-Through this project, I learned:

-How to structure a webpage using HTML

-Applying CSS for styling, colors, and layouts

-Basics of responsive design for better UI

-Improved understanding of HTML elements and CSS selectors